Skip to content

 Data Backup and Replication

-If a disaster creates downtime through damage or an outage, DRaaS serves as a failsafe.
-Instead of hosting servers at the physical location of the company that owns the data, DRaaS replicates and hosts them at the facilities of the third-party vendor supplying the service, making it more convenient across the board for companies.
+If a serious disaster strikes and creates downtime through damage or an outage, DRaaS serves as a failsafe.
+Instead of relying on disaster-affected physical servers at the company’s location, DRaaS replicates and hosts them at the facilities of the third-party vendor supplying the service, making it more convenient across the board for companies.

 Failover and Failback Procedures

-Failover is maintaining business uptime by seamlessly switching operations and data from one site to another during a disaster.
+Failover is maintaining business uptime by seamlessly switching operations and data from one site to another during a disaster, whether caused by a same natural disaster or a cybersecurity breach.

 The importance of failover/failback procedures cannot be overstated.
 They serve as a safety net in case of downtime due to a disaster, which can result in losing thousands of dollars per minute.
 In fact, the average downtime cost per minute due to a ransomware attack is $8,662.
 As a result, the failover process should ideally happen quickly to avoid any possible downtime, which can pose a challenge for organizations without DRaaS.